Welcome to American Ethnic Studies

 Current emphasis is placed on the Asian-American, African-American, Mexican-American, Native American and other communities of color.
 It is the department’s belief that, through an examination of the heritage of others, one can appreciate one’s own heritage.

-The department is committed to providing students the knowledge, personal attributes and skills to successfully live and work in a diverse world.
-As a result, students are prepared to operate competently, confidently and comfortably within a multi-cultural setting and with the tools to adapt to a rapidly changing multi-cultural environment.
+Degrees in Ethnic Studies can be for social work, community agency work, teaching, etc. The department is committed to providing students the knowledge, personal attributes and skills to successfully live and work in a diverse world.
+As a result, students are prepared to operate competently, confidently and comfortably within a multicultural setting and with the tools to adapt to a rapidly changing multicultural environment.

 The department also offers courses which fulfill the Multicultural/Gender Equity requirement and General Education requirements in the Social Sciences and Humanities.